If you love nature, camping, and getting back to the basics, then off grid living probably sounds pretty appealing.

 The state has low taxes, cheap land and a long growing season, which means you can be quite successful.

-The one thing to look out for is the risk of floods and earthquakes.
+The one thing to look out for is the risk of floods.

 Arizona has cheap land and a lot of potential to generate solar power.